Tuesday, October 8, 2024

 Andresen

-2023 also saw the publication of two relevant books by American academic, PhD, Jasine Andresen.
+2023 also saw the publication of two relevant books by American academic, PhD, Jensine Andresen.
 These were titled "Hyperconflation: Recommending a Relational Alternative to the Datacentric Approach to UAP;" and "Hyperconvergence: Religion, Politics and UFOs," both independently published.
 For my article on these two books, click here.

 Eghigian